top of page

 A physiology shaped around not having enough safety to fully let go.

-And until the body experiences something different — not once, but repeatedly — it continues to organise around what it learned.
+And until the body experiences something different, not once, but repeatedly, it continues to organise around what it learned.

-But because your system is loyal.
+Because your system is loyal.

 🕯 Why anxiety persists even when life improves